otrv4/otrv4/otrv4.md

     MKmac = SHA3(0x01 || Cs_j)
     ```

-5. Use the MAC key to verify the mactag on the message.
+5. Use the MAC key to verify the mactag on the message with SHA3.
 If it does not verify, reject the message.

     ```
     ciphertext, mactag = msg
-    verify(mactag == Mac(MKmac, m))
+    verify(mactag == SHA3(MKmac || ciphertext))
     ```

-6. Decrypt the message using the Enc key.
+6. Decrypt the message using the Enc key with Xsalsa.

     ```
-    m = Dec(MKenc, ciphertext)
+    m = Xsalsa_Dec(MKenc, ciphertext)
     ```

 7. Set k to message_id, Set ratchet_flag to true, Set their_dh as pubDHRs of the message.